Heartwarming / The Legend of Zelda: A Link to the Past

 A first time player may (justifiably so) mistake Agahnim's line "behold! the last moment of Princess Zelda!" before sending her to the Dark World as killing her, but then the player gets a telepathic message from her in the first dungeon.

-- The end credits, without a doubt.
+The end credits, without a doubt.
 Everyone Lives.
-Your uncle, the king, the Flute Boy (or is it Ocarina?) and his father.
+Your uncle, the king, the Sanctuary Keeper, the Flute Boy (or is it Ocarina?) and his father.
 And though the ending doesn't show it, the old man on the mountain undoubtedly reunited with his granddaughter.
-All set to Crowning Music of Awesome.
+All set to Awesome Music.

 Sahasarahla's homecoming: You see the elder who hides from evil throughout the game with his wife and grandson, and before this you never knew.
 The camera sweeps down and shows the two brothers who were so mad they sealed up the doors to their rooms, happily together.
 The bird that was trapped in the statue flies happily around where it was.